 The Redcliffe Dolphins was founded in 1947, originally known as “Shellgrit”

 Through the 1950s Redcliffe played in the Kilcoy, Murrumba and Geraghty Cup competitions

-The Dolphins were accepted into the Brisbane Rugby League premiership in 1960
+The Dolphins was accepted into the Brisbane Rugby League premiership in 1960

 Redcliffe won the Brisbane Rugby League Premiership for the first time in 1965

 Since 1996 the Dolphins have played in seven Queensland Cup grand finals

 The Dolphins won the 2006 Queensland Cup, beating Toowoomba in the grand final at Suncorp Stadium

 Redcliffe Dolphins revealed plans for a $12 million stadium at Dolphin Oval